Sister Midnight

-Sister Midnight is a 2024 film directed and written by Karan Kandhari in his directorial debut.
+Sister Midnight is a 2024 dark comedy film directed and written by Karan Kandhari in his directorial debut.
 The film stars Radhika Apte as a woman who is dragged into an unhappy arranged marriage and experiences chaotic events.

 The film had its world premiere at the 2024 Cannes Film Festival during its Directors' Fortnight section on 19 May 2024.
 It was nominated at the 78th BAFTA Awards for Outstanding Debut by a British Writer, Director or Producer.
 The film was released theatrically in India on 30 May 2025.

 Premise

 A woman is transformed into a disturbing and ruthless figure after entering an arranged marriage.